Spa and Hot Tub Maintenance – take a deep breath, this isn’t so hard. And if things get out of control, you can always drain the spa and start over. 🙂

 For the new spa owner, or for a person who is new to spa maintenance, I have some tips to maintain water chemistry and spa equipment, along with some regular maintenance and cleaning duties to keep your spa water clean and ready for use!

-If you’ve seen my post on the Secret to Hot Tub Water Chemistry ~ you’d know the secret.
+If you’ve seen my Secret to Hot Tub Chemistry post, you’d know the secret.
 In short, test the water and make small adjustments to pH, Alkalinity, Calcium Hardness and Sanitizer level – with regularity.
 Regular testing would mean testing the spa water 2-4 times per week, and making adjustments as needed, to keep your levels in the proper ranges.
 Keeping a log is a good idea, just writing down your test results, and any notes on adjustment.

 Back to the matter at hand, in addition to testing and adjusting the spa water chemistry 2-4x per week, there are other duties and tasks that need to be done to maintain overall spa health.